 Early intervention is defined by the age of the child when they receive the therapy, not the specific type of therapy the child receives.
 The type of early intervention a child needs is specific to their delay.

 To date, ABA therapy is the only evidence-based therapy and early intervention service for children with autism.
 While children with autism will benefit from various other early intervention services, it is crucial they also receive ABA therapy at least 20 hours per week.

-Various early intervention programs offered through state-run organizations, while important, do not replace early intervention (birth to three years of age) ABA therapy for children with autism.
-If a child is showing signs of autism but has not been formally diagnosed, it is important to take them for a screening with their pediatrician.
-Once a diagnosis is given, funding paths for ABA are opened, although this does vary from state to state.
+Various early intervention programs offered through state-run organizations, while important, do not replace early intervention (from birth to three years of age) ABA therapy programs for children with autism.
+If a child is showing signs of autism but has not been formally diagnosed, it is important to take them for a screening with a pediatrician.
+Once a diagnosis is given, funding paths for ABA are opened (which varies from state to state).